nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ### Author: Chia Sin
 ### Product: Toodledo
 ### Advantages:
-* Provides many features to use.
+* Provides many features to use
-* Provides email sync.
+* Provides email sync
-* Tells you what to do.
+* Tells you what to do
-* Provides default settings so minimal adjustment is needed.
+* Provides default settings so minimal adjustment is needed
-* Allows input commands using a keyboard. <br>
+* Allows input commands using a keyboard<br>

 ### Disadvantages:
-* Requires too many clicks for settings and other features other than task.
+* Requires too many clicks for settings and other features other than task
-* Requires clicking to delete and update.
+* Requires clicking to delete and update
-* Requires internet for desktop version to use.
+* Requires internet for desktop version to use

 ### Author: Kean Wai
 ### Product: Sticky Notes
 ### Advantages:
 * Functions like text document and is easy to use
-* Can be navigated using keyboard only .
+* Can be navigated using keyboard only
-* Starts up automatically on entering desktop .
+* Starts up automatically on entering desktop
-* Works offline.
+* Works offline
-* Comes preinstalled on windows so no need for special IT permissions.<br>
+* Comes preinstalled on windows so no need for special IT permissions<br>

 ### Disadvantages:
-* Unable to sync with email.
+* Unable to sync with email
-* Lack of functionality.(No reminders, calendar view, etc)
+* Lack of functionality(No reminders, calendar view, etc)
-* Requires Windows Operating System to be installed.
+* Requires Windows Operating System to be installed

 ### Author: Jin Shun
 ### Product: Momentum